Celeste Cid: Career

-Later she traveled to Europe to star in the dramatic film The German Friend of Argentine-German production.
+Later she traveled to Europe to star in the Argentine-German production The German Friend.
 In August 2012, she starred with Luciano Castro on the soap opera Sos mi hombre, broadcast on the screen of Canal 13, which remained on the air until mid-2013.
 During 2014, Celeste starred in the film Aire Libre, alongside Leonardo Sbaraglia and under the orders of Anahí Berneri.
 On television he played Vera Santoro in Viudas e hijos del Rock & Roll on the Telefe screen.
 In 2015, she starred in the film La parte ausente, by Gabriel Maidana, along with Alberto Ajaka.
-In 2017 she starred in the series Las Estrellas (telenovela) aired on Canal 13 together with Marcela Kloosterboer, Violeta Urtizberea, Natalie Pérez and Justina Bustos.
+In 2017, she starred in the series Las Estrellas (telenovela) aired on Canal 13 together with Marcela Kloosterboer, Violeta Urtizberea, Natalie Pérez and Justina Bustos.
 The series premiered on May 29, 2017, and ended on January 23, 2018.

 Personal life

-In 2003, she met musician Emmanuel Horvilleur with whom she soon had her first son, André Horvilleur.
-From 2006 to 2008 she was in a relationship with the Argentine film and television director Luis Ortega.
-Later in 2013, she had a relationship with the leader of Tan Biónica, Chano Moreno Charpentier, from whom she separated in 2014.
-In 2015, she was in a relationship with a writer named Leandro Taub.
-On April 22, 2016, it was announced that she was pregnant with her second baby with actor and television host Michel Noher.
-On October 13, 2016, her second son was born, whom they called Antón Noher.
+Cid has discussed she has an addiction problem and was in rehabilitation between 2010 and 2011.
+She blamed her workload as a teenager.

+Cid has said she has been a victim of a stalker for more than 20 years, since she was 15.
+A man used to send her presents and letters and once tried to approach her in Uruguay.